Acrow Provides Modular Steel Replacement for Damaged Bridge in Northern Italy

 Long-term temporary structure vital to maintaining local, tourist and commercial traffic

 “We are pleased to have participated in this important project benefitting the people of the Province of Trento,” said Marco Mazzucato, Acrow’s Business Development/Project Manager – International.
-“Our engineering excellence and strong commitment to comprehensive service enables Acrow to provide high-quality customized solutions to contractors and government agencies alike.”
+“Our engineering excellence and a strong commitment to comprehensive service enable Acrow to provide high-quality customized solutions to contractors and government agencies alike.”

 “For more than 70 years, Acrow has provided innovative solutions to restoring critical transportation infrastructure in the most challenging locations, including areas with geotechnical considerations,” added Paul Sullivan, President – International Business at Acrow.
 “Designed and manufactured with high-strength galvanized steel, and easily transported and installed, Acrow’s solutions are designed to serve a wide range of applications, both permanent and temporary, with a service life of 75-100 years.”